oracle/docker-images/OracleRestDataServices/README.md

 ./buildContainerImage.sh -o '--build-arg BASE_IMAGE=<local-image>'
 ```

 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
-Once you have done that go into the **dockerfiles** folder and run the **buildDockerImage.sh** script:
+Once you have done that go into the **dockerfiles** folder and run the **buildContainerImage.sh** script:

     [oracle@localhost dockerfiles]$ ./buildContainerImage.sh -h